Nyholm/workshop-state-machines/README.md

 ### Exercise 4

-Implement an event subscriber for your state machine that logs all transactions.
+Implement an event subscriber for your state machine that logs all transitions.

 See it live:
 ```